bvthec/crowdfunding/README.md

+# WARNING
+Project is not secure!

-## Dependecies
+## Instalation Requirements

-- nodejs
+- node
-- MySQL
+- npm

 ## Setup

-1. In the project directory, run the following command to install the required packages:
+1. In the project directory, run the following command to install all the dependecies:

     ```
         npm install
     ```

-2. Start MySQL server and configure the credentials in the **.env** file.
+2. Start mariaDB server and configure the credentials in the **.env** file.
    Use the **.env.example** file as example.

-3. In MySQL, create a database called 'funding', no table is required.
+3. In mariaDB, create a database called 'funding', no table is required.
 You can change the database name in **.env** file.

 4. Execute the following command to init the database with some default data, such as admin account: